 Figure 1.
 Population model: The mean cognitive ability increases across the six age cohorts.
 The black solid line represents the population mean.
 The black dotted lines represent level 1, 2 and 3 of SV1, that is, the SV with the largest effect on the cognitive ability.
 The grey lines represent the 27 strata with stratum1,1,1 being the best-performing group and stratum3,3,3 showing the lowest performance.

-Reference population
+START HEREReference population

 To simulate a reference population, we drew 24,000,000 pairs of random numbers (4,000,000 per age cohort), whereby each pair represented one individual in the population.
 The size of the population was roughly based on the corresponding cohort size of the US population.
 The first random number was uniformly distributed between 0 and 6 and represented age.
 The second one was normally distributed with M = 0 and SD = 1 and represented the cognitive ability of the individual with respect to other individuals of the same stratum and age.
 This random number was converted into the population-specific cognitive ability of the individual by adding the respective age- and stratum-specific mean of the cognitive ability (see formula 1).
 We thereby took into account the different proportions of the SVs in the reference population.
 For example, 7.2 % (= 40 % * 30 % * 60 %) of all individuals were assigned to stratum1,1,1 (SV1 = 1, SV2 = 1, SV3 = 1) and so on.